paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 other points in time we might query approval votes?

-In fact for slashing it is only relevant to have them once the dispute concluded, so we can query approval voting the moment the dispute concludes.
+In fact for slashing it is only relevant to have them once the dispute concluded, so we can query approval voting the moment the dispute concludes!
 There are two potential caveats with this though:

 1. Timing: We would like to rely as little as possible on implementation details of approval voting.
 In particular, if the dispute is ongoing for a long time, do we have any guarantees that approval votes are kept around long enough by approval voting?
-So will approval votes still be present by the time the dispute concludes in any case?
+So will approval votes still be present by the time the dispute concludes in all cases?
 The answer should luckily be yes: As long as the chain is not finalized, which has to be the case once we have an ongoing dispute, approval votes have to be kept around (and distributed) otherwise we might not be able to finalize in case the validator set changes for example.